 - Any structural aids or appliances for navigation or shipping

 Federal criminal penalties are severe.
-If convicted, an arsonist could face 25 years in prison, or life in prison if someone's life was jeopardized in the fire.
-Federal arson laws also punish the attempt to commit arson or entering into a conspiracy to do so.
+If convicted, an arsonist could face 25 years in prison or life in prison if the life of any person is placed in jeopardy during the fire.
+Federal arson laws also punish the attempt to commit arson or to enter into a conspiracy to commit arson.

 Defenses to Arson Charges

-Charges of arson are difficult to defend.
-Arson is typically investigated by elite law enforcement units using advanced chemical analyses to determine the cause of the fire.
-Arson specialists can take months or even years to fully investigate a case before charges are brought.
-They consult with fire marshals or other public safety officials.
-Other officers interview friends and family of suspects looking for possible motives behind the crime.
+Charges of arson are challenging to defend.
+Elite law enforcement units investigate arson.
+They use advanced chemical analyses to determine the cause of the fire.
+Arson specialists can take months or even years to investigate cases before bringing charges.
+They may consult with fire marshals or other public safety officials.
+They may interview friends and family of suspects, looking for possible motives behind the crime.

-Prosecution requires proof of intent to support an arson conviction but many accused arsonists try to argue that the fire was started accidentally.
-Evidence of accelerants, or other deliberate acts, can be used to establish intent.
+Prosecution requires proof of intent to support an arson conviction.
+Many accused arsonists try to argue that the fire began accidentally.
+Evidence of accelerants, or other deliberate acts, establishes intent.

-In some states, a defense to arson could be that the burned property is owned by the defendant.
-As long as nobody is hurt and the fire doesn't spread to another property, states like New York will accept ownership of the property as a defense.
+In some states, a defense to arson could be that the defendant owns the burned property.
+If no one suffers an injury and the fire doesn't spread to another property, states like New York will accept property ownership as a defense.

-This defense doesn't apply if the arsonist, or an accomplice, tries to collect insurance proceeds after the fire.
-Also, if anyone was injured or endangered, even unintentionally, the ownership defense will not be allowed.
+This defense doesn't apply if the arsonist or accomplice tries to collect insurance proceeds after the fire.
+Also, the ownership defense isn't allowed in cases where someone is injured or lives were endangered, even unintentionally.

 Example Arson Cases

 A Placerville, California firefighter pled guilty to one count of arson for a wildfire that burned 80 acres in 2007.
 Although he admitted to setting dozens of wildfires in El Dorado and Amador counties, a plea deal resulted in him serving time for only one fire.
 Benjamin Cunha said he set the fires to earn overtime pay and to impress his firefighter peers.
-He was sentenced to five years in prison.
+He received a sentence of five years in prison.

 Arson During a Riot

-A Galesburg, Illinois man was sentenced to almost nine (9) years in prison for arson committed in Minneapolis in May 2020.
-While thousands gathered for peaceful protests over the death of George Floyd at the hands of police, Matthew Rupert drove 400 miles from his home to riot, according to his Facebook posts.
+A Galesburg, Illinois man will spend almost nine years in prison for arson committed in Minneapolis in May 2020.
+Thousands gathered for peaceful protests over the death of George Floyd at the hands of police.
+Yet Matthew Rupert drove 400 miles from his home to riot, according to his Facebook posts.
 A Facebook Live video showed him asking for lighter fluid before entering a Sprint store that was set on fire.

-Ultimately, 14 people faced federal charges for arson or aiding and abetting arson.
+Ultimately, at least 21 people faced federal charges for arson or aiding and abetting arson.
 Dozens of fires were set in Minneapolis and St. Paul over three days.

-In a case that was delayed more than a year due to COVID-19 concerns, Akron, Ohio resident Stanley Ford was finally convicted in 2012 for the arson deaths of nine (9) neighbors in 2016 and 2017.
-A Court TV story provides extensive coverage of the testimony and evidence in the case against Ford, who suffers from vascular dementia and brain damage.
-He was sentenced to nine consecutive life sentences in prison.
+Akron, Ohio resident Stanley Ford was finally convicted in 2022 for the arson deaths of nine neighbors in 2016 and 2017.
+The case faced delays of more than a year due to COVID-19 concerns.
+A Court TV story provides extensive coverage of the testimony and evidence in the case against Ford.
+Ford has vascular dementia and brain damage.
+He will serve nine consecutive life sentences in prison.

-Get Legal Help with Your Arson Case.
-Call a Defense Attorney.
+Get Legal Help With Your Arson Case: Call a Criminal Defense Lawyer